-6.27 The final area of opportunity in this quarter would be the creation of a high density mixed use development in front of the station and adjacent to Franklin House.
-The restructuring of this area would allow the opportunity to provi de these new landmar k developments, one of which would be dual aspect on to Steppingley Road and the ne w station square/station quarter, a nd t he o ther would be a pi votal corner fronting the new access road to station square and the station multi-storey car park.
+6.26 The new buildings on the east side of Steppingley Rd would comprise a higher density mixed development framing the new station square and a separate extension to Franklin House.
+Building heights would be up to 3 stories (or 3.5 stories with the top floor in the roofscape) fronting Steppingley Road, and up to 4.5 stores fronting the lower level Station Square.
+A traditional approach to design is again sought with these buildings, drawing on the same guidance and principles outlined above.
+The restructuring of this area would allow the opportunity to provide new landmark developments, some of which would be dual aspect on to Steppingley Road and the new station square/station quarter, and the other would be a pivotal corner fronting the new access road to station square.
 These new mixed-use developments would take advantage of the location and environment and would offer a more intimate shopping experience to compliment the enlarged retail store.
-The uses would provide shops on the ground floor with residential or offices on the upper levels.
+The uses would provide shops on the ground floor with residential on the upper levels.
+If the petrol filling station is located on Coniston Road at the site of the existing library, the new library could be located within this new development.